 The bottom line is that different macronutrient ratios work for different people at different stages of their progress.
 A high protein, low carb diet will work great for an obese person.
 However, the same diet can have devastating effects on a bodybuilder looking to gain muscle.

 Play with different ratios to find out what works best for your body.
-Take your nutrients from real food and steer clear of alcohol, sweets, and processed foods.
+Get your nutrients from real food and steer clear of alcohol, sweets, and processed foods.